-Plaintiff's Complaint avers defendants Malik Shah, Kamel Patel, Goldenberg Management, Inc. and Chestnut 733 ("Goldenberg Management") and Cigar Wala Newstand engaged in tortious conduct on May 15, 2015, the day Cigar Wala breached its Management Agreement with Chhaya Management.

-We granted summary judgment dismissing the tort counts because this case hinges on a contractual relationship involving management of the Chestnut Cigar Shop business---not whether Chhaya Management was tortuously evicted from the store.
+Plaintiff's Complaint avers defendants Malik Shah, Kamel Patel, Goldenberg Management, Inc. and Chestnut 733 ("Goldenberg Management") and Cigar Wala Newstand engaged in tortious conduct on May 15, 2015, the day Cigar Wala breached its Management Agreement with Chhaya Management.5 contractual relationship involving management of the Chestnut Cigar Shop business---not whether Chhaya Management was tortuously evicted from the store.
 This is because the landlord